cmermingas/gomez_touger/_pages/personal_injury/firm_overview.md

 ## Contact Our Personal Injury Attorneys

 We have two offices conveniently located in Tampa and Lakeland.
-To schedule a free consultation, please call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation, please call {{ site.data.business.locations.tampa.phone }}.
 Phones are answered 24 hours a day.
 Los abogados hablan español.